What to bring to university

 Sports kit, musical instruments and anything for your hobbies

-Team trials will take place during Welcome Week, so make sure you bring your sports kit with you.
+There are plenty of sports teams at NTU, so make sure you bring your sports kit with you.
 NTU Sport also offer gym packages – visit the NTU Sport team at the City or Clifton Campus gym desks for more information, and to sign up for gym membership.

 There's plenty of musical opportunities to get involved in too – visit our music website for more information.

-Welcome Week is a great time to try something new or to get involved with clubs and societies of interest – so pack your Frisbees, knitting needles, netballs and instruments!
+Your first week is a great time to try something new or to get involved with clubs and societies of interest – so pack your Frisbees, knitting needles, netballs and instruments!

 Kit out your new home